Moka Pot Vs Espresso Machine – Here’s Why You Should Not Compare Them

-Talk to an Italian grandmother and they’ll argue that the best espresso is made on the stove with a Moka pot.
-Talk to a professional barista, and they will tell you the only way to make true espresso is using a large, and somewhat expensive, espresso machine.
+Talk to an Italian grandmother, and she’ll argue that you make the best espresso on the stove, with a Moka pot.
+Talk to a professional barista, and they will tell you the only way to make proper espresso is using a large and somewhat expensive espresso machine.

 So who are you going to listen to?